doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 done: 7.66556ms
 ```

-Did you notice how Containerd precedes each GET request with a check for local presence?

-This enables the opportunity for better **efficiency**.

-Each OCI Image component is identifiable by its sha256 digest.
-That digest is derived purely from its content, not by its location.

-Containerd applies this knowledge to automatically reduce waste in downloading OCI Image components from the registry.
-In particular, if a component of the OCI Image exists locally then Containerd skips the download.

-The Container Runtime can detect changes in a Manifest, Layer or Configuration by computing the content digest and comparing it to the identifier digest.
+The Container Runtime can detect changes in a Manifest, Layer or Configuration by computing the content digest (`sha256sum [FILE]`) and comparing it to the identifier digest.

-That means, if the digests match, its the same content.
+If the digests match, there are no changes.
+Its the same content.
 It doesn't matter where it was downloaded from or where its stored! *.

-This design choice is called [Content Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
+:bulb: This design choice is called [Content Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage).

-OCI Images enable Content Addressable storage for better distribution and storage efficiency in Registry and Runtime.
++ Content Addressable storage can enable better distribution and storage efficiency in Registry and Runtime.

++ It enables an opportunity to design for efficiency at node-local level, by applying [Package Principles of Coupling and Cohesion](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) to OCI Image Layers, or at organisation level, by applying the Package Principles to the components of a standard platform.

-\* Instead, what matters a way to trust the creator of the image.
+> \* Instead, what matters a way to trust the creator of the image.
 If the digest of the initial Image Index or Image Manifest cannot be trusted, then the rest of the content cannot be trusted!
 In practice, this is typically achieved by signing images.

 ---